 Deep in the heart of Uganda’s Western Rift Valley, the Semliki Valley is a prime conservation area.
 Boasting both a national park and a wildlife reserve, much of the valley remains untouched, and the area is home to specialities such as the shoebill stork, which nests in the shallows of Lake Albert.

-Amongst Semliki’s profusion of bird species are at least 30 rare endemics, both southern and northern migrants, the carmine bee-eater, scops and pearl-spotted owl attract many visitors.
+Amongst the bird species to be found in the Semliki Wildlife Reserve are at least 30 rare endemics, and both southern and northern migrants.
+Specialities such as the shoebill stork, carmine bee-eater, scops and pearl-spotted owl attract many visitors.

 Forming the easternmost reaches of the Central African Rainforest, the savannah of the Semliki basin is criss-crossed by shining rivers, bordered by an escarpment, at the point where the valley plunges into Lake Albert.
 There are fine examples of riparian forest, gallery rainforest, borassus palm forest, and both short and long grass plains.
 In the lush river valleys chimpanzees co-exist alongside lion, leopard, elephant and Cape buffalo.
 The hot springs at Sempaya are a key attraction.